Zavy86/docker-course/topics/02-training-environment/README.md

 However, the real value of this course lies in the opportunity to experiment: trying things out and getting hands-on with Docker is the most effective way to truly absorb each concept.

-That’s why you will need your own personal training environment.
+That's why you will need your own personal training environment.

 There are several options, but in this chapter we will cover the three most common ones.